newsnowlabs/dockside/docs/setup.md

 The `config.json` file contains global config for the Dockside instance.
 Not all properties are user-editable, but those which are include:

-- `uidCookie`: an object specifying a unique name and salt for the Dockside authentication cookie; this must be different for every nested instance of Dockside;
+- `uidCookie`: an object specifying a unique name and salt for the Dockside authentication cookie; this must be different for every nested instance of Dockside
-- `globalCookie`: for an extra layer of security for the security-conscious, you may specify a name, domain and secret value for a global cookie which must be present before any part of Dockside, including the UI will respond to a web request; use this if you are uncomfortable with either the Dockside UI login screen, or devtainer services that may be set to 'public' to be exposed publicly;
+- `globalCookie`: for an extra layer of security for the security-conscious, you may specify a name, domain and secret value for a global cookie which must be present before any part of Dockside, including the UI will respond to a web request; use this if you are uncomfortable with either the Dockside UI login screen, or devtainer services that may be set to 'public' to be exposed publicly
-- `lxcfs`:  is a fuse filesystem that allows processes running with docker containers to measure their own cpu, memory, and disk usage; refer to [LXCFS](extensions/lxcfs.md) for details of the LXCFS extension.
+- `lxcfs`:  is a fuse filesystem that allows processes running with docker containers to measure their own cpu, memory, and disk usage; refer to [LXCFS](extensions/lxcfs.md) for details of the LXCFS extension
+- `docker.security`: the default `apparmor` and `seccomp` security profiles (may be overriden within Dockside profiles)